-Seven findings disclosed that grantee reports to LSC were inaccurate, late, or not submitted.
-Four of these findings related to errors in grantees' reporting of case statistical data.
+Three findings disclosed that grantee reports to LSC were inaccurate or not submitted.
+Two of these findings related to errors in grantees' case management systems.
 These findings were significant because accurate reporting is an important element of effective program management, and because LSC established case statistical data as a performance measure for reporting under the Government Performance and Results Act.
+One finding related to an asset ceiling report.